 creative coaching

-We can meet in a neutral space either weekly or monthly depending on your needs.
+We can meet in a neutral space (or at my home office) either weekly or monthly depending on your needs.
 I work on a pay what you can basis.
-I also run a ‘pen pal’ service for people who prefer to communicate by email as I am aware that speaking over the phone can be daunting for some people.
+I also coach over the phone.

 creative projects